oracle-livelabs/database/kubernetes-for-oracledbas/setup-stack/setup-stack.md

 ## Introduction

-In this lab, we will provision and configure the cloud resources required for the Workshop using *Oracle Resource Manager (ORM)*.
-ORM will stand-up the Infrastructure using *Terraform* and perform some basic configuration using *Ansible*.
-Don't panic, we'll go over how all this works... while it is working.
+In this lab, you will provision and configure the cloud resources required for the Workshop using *Oracle Resource Manager (ORM)*.
+ORM will stand-up the Infrastructure using *Terraform* and could also perform some basic configuration using *Ansible*.
+Don't panic, how all this works will be explored... while it is working.

 *Estimated Lab Time:* 20 minutes